Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Prohibits equipping any aircraft or drone with a deadly weapon, dangerous instrument, firearm, ammunition, explosive, or incendiary device.
-Exceptions: armed forces members performing official duties, or authorized police officers, firefighters, or emergency management directors using a drone equipped with motorized breaching tool during rescue or emergency services.
+Prohibits equipping a drone with a deadly weapon, dangerous instrument, firearm, ammunition, explosive, or incendiary device.
+Exception: armed-forces members performing official duties, or police officers, firefighters, and emergency management directors using a motorized breaching tool during authorized rescue or emergency services.

 View source